feddelegrand7/mini007/README.md

 #> [1] 3
 #>
 #> [[5]]$agent_id
-#> [1] "1c858c5e-c8e0-4148-a626-5aebe170c46f"
+#> [1] "e75ee46c-ada5-461f-9765-70e1744e58b3"
 #>
 #> [[5]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[5]]$response
-#> Their proposal focuses on low-budget marketing and strict expense control,
+#> Their proposal emphasizes minimizing marketing expenditure, which directly
-#> which directly conflicts with my role’s priority to spend as much as possible
+#> contradicts my role's explicit directive to spend as much as possible with no
-#> to maximize export growth and establish a strong brand presence in Germany.
-#>
+#> budget constraints; therefore, I reaffirm that the optimal plan is to execute a
-#> Counterproposal: Execute an expansive, high-investment marketing campaign
+#> lavish, comprehensive marketing campaign across Germany—including large-scale
-#> including nationwide TV and radio ads across Germany, premium product
-#> placements in luxury supermarkets, collaborations with top-tier celebrity chefs
-#> and influencers, sponsorship of major food and cultural events, and immersive
+#> sponsorships of premium food events, celebrity chef endorsements, luxury retail
-#> virtual reality experiences showcasing Ouergla’s dates heritage to dominate the
-#> German market over the next two years.
+#> placements, and a multi-channel media blitz over two years—to maximize brand
+#> visibility and export growth without any financial limitations.
 #>
 #>
 #> [[6]]